caomenglong1/measurement-kit/include/measurement_kit/README.md

 you could start several tasks concurrently, _internally only a single task will be run at a time_.
 Subsequently started tasks will have to wait.

-The `mk_task_t` type is thread safe.
-Specifically, you are supposed to configure and then schedule a task but you are not supposed to change the task configuration once it is scheduled.
-Attempting to do so is a programmer error that will cause `abort()` to be called.
+Certain task operations are thread safe, others are not.
+Specifically, once you have started a task, attempting to change some of its internals leads to `abort()` being called.
+A task is not made to be reconfigured while it's running, hence we need to protect ourself against this misuse.

 You can create a task by type name.
 Task names are defined below.
 Also, once a `mk_task_t` is created, you can query its type name.
 If you create a